The Fort at River's Bend

-The Fort at River's Bend is a 1997 historical novel by Canadian novelist Jack Whyte.
+The Fort at River's Bend is a 1997 historical novel by Jack Whyte.
 Written as part of a single book, The Sorcerer, it was split for publishing purposes.
 The book encompasses the beginning of Arthur's education at a long abandoned Roman fort, where he is taught most of the skills needed to rule, and fight for, the people of Britain.
 The novel is part of the Camulod Chronicles, a series of books which devise the context in which the Arthurian legend could have been placed had it been historically founded.

 Publication history

-Written as part of "an 1100-page monster called The Sorcerer," Jack Whyte's Canadian publishers split the text for ease of publication into two books labeled, The Sorcerer Volume 1—The Fort At River’s Bend, and The Sorcerer Volume 2—Metamorphosis.
-However, when the book was imported to the United States, the publisher couldn't handle the split and labelled the books The Fort At River's Bend and The Sorcerer- Metamorphisis.
-Because of this many of the American readers think they are two separate books.
-However, the incomplete nature of the plots, and Jack Whyte's original intentions, make them inapproachable without reading them together.
+Written as part of "an 1,100-page monster called The Sorcerer", Jack Whyte's Canadian publishers split the text for ease of publication into two books, The Sorcerer Volume 1—The Fort At River's Bend and The Sorcerer Volume 2—Metamorphosis.
+However, when the book was imported to the United States, the publisher labelled the books The Fort At River's Bend and The Sorcerer - Metamorphisis.
+Because of this many of the American readers think they are two separate books but the incomplete nature of the plots, and Jack Whyte's original intentions, make them inapproachable without reading them together.
 Jack Whyte think this is an effect of "foolish" marketers, and openly criticizes this move by the publishers.
-However, as expressed in an interview, the books, though they were only released three months apart, saw a considerable decline in sales because people were unaware that the two books were really one volume.
+As expressed in an interview, the books, though they were only released three months apart, saw a considerable decline in sales because people were unaware that the two books were really one volume.